Blog Missourians Vote Down Right-to-Work Law

 On Tuesday, Missouri voters rejected a right-to-work law that eliminated mandatory fair share fees in the private sector.
 In a public referendum, about two thirds of voters voted “no” on Proposition A, which supported the right-to-work law.
 Unions and other opponents of Proposition A outspent right-to-work supporters by over three times in their effort to defeat the law, according to the AP.

-This June, the U.S. Supreme Court held in Janus v.
-AFSCME Council 31 that the collection of mandatory fair share fees from public sector workers is unconstitutional.
+This June, the United States Supreme Court held in Janus v.
+AFSCME, Council 31 that the collection of mandatory fair share fees from public-sector workers is unconstitutional.